-Editor’s note: This article was originally published prior to a 2016 UVA-Virginia Tech men’s basketball regular season.
+Editor’s note: This article was originally published prior to a 2016 UVA-Virginia Tech men’s basketball game.

 Thomas Jefferson had John Adams, Hector had Achilles, and Jerry had Newman.
 For its own legendary rivalry, the University of Virginia has Virginia Tech.

 While UVA’s athletic matchups with Virginia Tech are hardly the schools’ only game-time grudge matches, assistant professor of public policy and psychology Benjamin Converse says that the UVA-Tech matchup is unique in the type of psychological response it triggers.

 The paper, “On Rivalry and the Goal of Pursuit: Shared competitive history, legacy concerns, and strategy selection,” was published in the Journal of Personality and Social Psychology in 2016.

 As the University’s much anticipated rematch against the Virginia Tech men’s basketball team tips off Tuesday, UVA Today sat down with Converse to discuss his findings and how they relate to the Cavaliers’ historic rivalry with the Hokies.